 Basil is a culinary herb that originated in tropical Asia.
-It is a member of the mint family and closely related to oregano and thyme.
+It is a member of the mint family and is closely related to oregano and thyme.
 Basil has been used for centuries in traditional medicine for its many health benefits, including as an anti-inflammatory, antioxidant, digestive aid, detoxifier, and pain and stress reliever.

 Sweet basil | Holy basil | Genovese basil